EU urges non-essential diplomats to leave Kyiv

 A spokesman for the EU's foreign service, Peter Stano, said the message to staff in Kyiv did not amount to an evacuation.

-US president Joe Biden has urged US nationals to leave Ukraine due to the risk of conflict.
+US president Joe Biden earlier the same day urged US nationals to leave Ukraine due to the risk of conflict.

-Australia, Canada, Israel, and the US already have pulled out non-essential diplomats — but the EU had kept its delegation in place in a show of solidarity with Ukraine.
+Australia, Canada, Israel, and the US have already pulled out non-essential diplomats — but the EU had kept its delegation in place in a show of solidarity with Ukraine.